brdominguez/packwiz/README.md

 # packwiz

+## Fork Differences

+This is a fork of [packwiz/packwiz](https://github.com/packwiz/packwiz) with the following changes:

+- **Transitive Modrinth dependencies**: Fixed installation of transitive (nested) dependencies when adding mods from Modrinth.
+The upstream version incorrectly checked the wrong version object for dependencies.
+- **Side flag for Modrinth install**: Added a `--side` flag to `packwiz mr install` that lets you override the automatic side detection.
+Use `--side client`, `--side server`, or `--side both` to explicitly set where a mod should run.

+---

+# packwiz
 packwiz is a command line tool for creating Minecraft modpacks.
 Instead of managing JAR files directly, packwiz creates TOML metadata files which can be easily version-controlled and shared with git (see an example pack [here](https://github.com/packwiz/packwiz-example-pack)).
 You can then [export it to a CurseForge or Modrinth modpack](https://packwiz.infra.link/tutorials/hosting/curseforge/), or [use packwiz-installer](https://packwiz.infra.link/tutorials/installing/packwiz-installer/) for an auto-updating MultiMC instance.

 packwiz is great for...